DataFire/Integrations/integrations/generated/rebilly/README.md

   * isDisputed `boolean`: True if transaction is disputed
   * isRebill `boolean`
+  * isReconciled `boolean`: True if the transaction has been verified with gateway batch data
+  * isRetry `boolean`: True if this transaction is retry.
   * method: Payment Method
   * parentTransactionId: The transactions's parent ID
   * paymentInstrument [PaymentInstrument](#paymentinstrument)